Combatting marine litter: Ghost gear

 What are we doing about it

-DFO has been working with industry on ongoing basis where fish harvesters are being encouraged to undertake ghost gear removal initiatives, in conjunction with local fishery enforcement officers.
+Along with the Ghost Gear Fund, we have been working with industry on ongoing basis where fish harvesters are being encouraged to undertake ghost gear removal initiatives, in conjunction with local fishery enforcement officers.
 We are also working to expand current mandatory reporting requirements for lost gear to more fisheries.

-DFO’s efforts are also in support of international commitments made by Canada through the G7, the United Nations and the International Maritime Organization’s (IMO) Marine Environment Protection Committee (MEPC), among others.
+Our efforts are also in support of international commitments made by Canada through the G7, the United Nations and the International Maritime Organization’s (IMO) Marine Environment Protection Committee (MEPC), among others.

 From July 18 to 20, 2019, DFO and the Canadian Coast Guard conducted a three-day ghost gear retrieval operation in the Gulf of St. Lawrence.
 This operation focused on areas with concentrations of ghost gear.